kylemath/Apparition/README.md

 ![](delclosekyle.gif)

 Goal is to make a Apparition using old youtube footage.
-Will have live actor filmed with webcam during show whose pose gets transformed into real time Face Poses shown to audience, with voice impressonation reading lines scripted from dialogue AI.
+Will have live actor filmed with webcam during show whose pose gets transformed into real time Apparition Poses shown to audience, with voice impressonation reading lines scripted from dialogue AI.

 *   Using https://github.com/datitran/face2face-demo